feelpp/feelpp/GettingStarted/linux.md

 ```

-It allows us also to provide a recent version to compile the Feel++ projects on <a href="https://travis-ci.org/feelpp/feelpp">Travis-ci</a>, which is a continuous integration tool.
+It allows us also to provide a recent version to compile the Feel++ projects on [Travis-ci](https://travis-ci.org/feelpp/feelpp), which is a continuous integration tool.
-The installation procedure is currently <a href="https://github.com/feelpp/feelpp/blob/develop/.travis.yml">as follows</a>.
+The installation procedure is currently [as follows](https://github.com/feelpp/feelpp/blob/develop/.travis.yml).

 ## Ubuntu Trusty - 14.04
 ```